Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 **Header:**

 ````
 ncols        <Number of columns>
 nrows        <Number of rows>
 xllcorner    <X coordinate of lower left corner>
 yllcorner    <Y coordinate of lower left corner>
 cellsize     <size of each cell>

-NODATA value <Code for cells with no habitat, focal nodes, current sources or
+NODATA_value <Code for cells with no habitat, focal nodes, sources or grounds>
-grounds>
 ````

 **Body (grid data):**